lvan-gef/norminette-check/README.md

 ## Overview

 This Neovim plugin seamlessly integrates Norminette, the coding style checker used in 42 schools, into your Neovim workflow.
-It allows you to run Norminette checks on your C files without leaving your editor, displaying results conveniently in Neovim's quickfix list.
+It allows you to run Norminette on your .c or .h file without leaving your editor, displaying results conveniently in Neovim's quickfix list.

 ## Features

-- Execute Norminette checks on the current buffer with a simple command
+- Execute Norminette on the current buffer with a simple command
 - View Norminette errors directly in Neovim's quickfix list
 - Clear Norminette errors for the current buffer or all buffers
 - Optional automatic checks on file save
+- Enable or Disable the checker

 ## Requirements